Limits on resources in Linux

 We will start from userspace view and then we will look how it is implemented in the Linux kernel.

-There are three main fundamental system calls to manage resource limit for a process:
+There are three main fundamental to manage resource limit for a process:

 getrlimit